Pilgrimages

 Since last year we are also working towards offering our River Dart Way as a self guided eco pilgrimage.
 You can find the first stage of this here.

-This year we extended our love of collaboration!
-With current world crises, creating peaceful connections feels more important than ever and we’ve had a special emphasis in 2024 on bringing together different sacred and secular perspectives.
+This year we continue our love of collaboration!
+With current world crises, creating peaceful connections feels more important than ever and over the last year we have deepened our long term commitment to bringing together different sacred and secular perspectives through our Peace Pilgrimages and Retreats.

-In addition to working with guides from different faith backgrounds, we are also excited to offer our first collaboration with the British Pilgrimage Trust.
+Over the years we have grown connections with local collaborators and now have a ‘Wild Church Crew’ of fourteen friends, plus lovely volunteers.
+In addition to working with guides from different faith backgrounds, we also hope to continue our collaboration with the British Pilgrimage Trust.

-We also continue to celebrate the work of the Bioregional Learning Centre, as they enter the second phase of Living Dart: The Saltmarsh Project, which ‘aims to explore saltmarshes along the Dart Estuary, share river knowledge, and find paths to understanding and action for communities of interest’.
+We also continue to celebrate and be inspired by the work of the Bioregional Learning Centre, as they enter the third phase of Living Dart: The Saltmarsh Project, which ‘aims to explore saltmarshes along the Dart Estuary, share river knowledge, and find paths to understanding and action for communities of interest’.

 You can learn more about the River Dart saltmarshes from local experts in this fascinating talk organised by BLC.
 Visit our Saving Saltmarsh resource page for more links and to learn how to lend a helping hand to saltmarsh.